 The college is in compliance with the state requirement (SB 1359) to notify students of ZTC classes in the online class schedule by January 2018.

 The college has established an OER Task Force comprised of faculty, staff, administrators, and students, which met regularly in 2017-18 to further strengthen these efforts.

-MiraCosta was accepted as a member in the Open Education Consortium / Community College Consortium for Open Educational Resources in May 2017.
+MiraCosta was accepted as a member in the Open Education Global / Community College Consortium for Open Educational Resources in May 2017.